Climate Change Library Links

 K4C | King County Cities Climate Collaboration: King County and many city partners are collaborating through K4C to coordinate and enhance the effectiveness of local government climate policies and recommended actions.
 It’s easier to solve big challenges as a coalition then as a an individual city because good ideas can be shared rapidly.

 City of Seattle Climate Strategy: In April 2018, Mayor Jenny A. Durkan released an updated Seattle climate strategy to reduce carbon pollution from our transportation and building sectors and make Seattle a national leader in fighting climate change.
 The strategy is a set of short- and long-term actions that provide a roadmap for our City to act in the absence of federal leadership, particularly on leading contributors of greenhouse gases: transportation and buildings.
+For the most update to actions check out Seattle's Environmental Progress for 2019.

 Explore “Your City” Climate Action Plan